Invalid Traffic (IVT) in 2026: Why 40% of the Internet is Killing Your Ad Performance

 The digital advertising industry is growing and offers brands opportunities to connect with their target audiences globally.
 However, a shadow looms over this opportunity: Invalid Traffic (IVT).
 This threat silently consumes budgets and distorts campaign data.
 For advertisers, understanding how IVT works is no longer just technical knowledge—it is critical to protecting advertising spend.

-In 2024, IVT continues to be a significant problem causing advertisers billions of dollars in annual losses.
+As of 2026, IVT continues to be a significant problem causing advertisers billions of dollars in annual losses.
 Although the figures vary, IVT is estimated to account for a significant percentage of total digital advertising spending.
 This loss of value impacts return on investment (ROI) and undermines trust between advertisers and networks.
 To survive in this competitive environment, businesses must prioritize ad spend protection strategies that go beyond basic metrics and address the root cause of the problem.

 What is Invalid Traffic (IVT)?